dask/dask/docs/source/array-creation.rst

 .. autosummary::
    store

-In some cases, one may wish to store an intermediate value that will be used in later computations.
+In some cases, one may wish to store an intermediate result in long term storage.
+This intermediate result can then be used in later computation.
 This could be useful for a variety of cases like saving work before a flaky step, as a simple form of caching, a useful restore/stopping point in a long computation, inclusion of the intermediate value in later analysis, etc.

 This uses ``store`` or anything that builds off of ``store`` to provide this functionality.
 The intermediate storage operation can be done in one of two